michaeldawson/website/src/markdown-pages/alignment.md

 </pre>

 _p.s.: I believe that our experiences, challenges, and learnings will always be uniquely our own.
-Mum's "Moderation Maxim" provides a nice context for this story and exploration, but I want to add that I'm so grateful for all the lessons, and the foundation of love that was the starting-point in our family: a love for each other, for ourselves, for God, and for learning!
+Mum's "Moderation Maxim" provides a nice context for this story and exploration, but I want to add that I'm so grateful for all the lessons, and the foundation of love that was the starting-point in our family.
 So... thanks, mum 😉❤️_